 As a doctor and researcher, Martin’s career was rooted in the importance of healthcare coming from the community and a belief that patient care should be individualised.
 His frustration with services that were anything other than the best, meant that he was always one of the first people to understand when new advances needed an active response.

-It was unlikely that most of Martin’s patients knew of his critical role for years as an active member of UK professional organisations BHIVA and BASHH, where he was active on guidelines panels for at least the last 15 years, helping to ensure national standards of care, and leading HIV trainings for new doctors in the UK and Europe.
+It was unlikely that most of Martin’s patients knew of his critical role for years as an active member of UK professional organisations BHIVA and BASHH, where he served on guidelines panels for at least the last 15 years, helping to ensure national standards of care, and leading HIV trainings for new doctors in the UK and Europe.

 It was more likely that his patients had insight into Martin’s spirited sense of fun.
-The hundreds of pictures projected on three screens in the main conference hall for the tribute held at the BHIVA conference, played to Bowie’s “Heroes” – showed just a glimpse of a man who new the importance of finding time to enjoy friendships and life.
+The hundreds of pictures projected on three screens in the main conference hall for the tribute held at the BHIVA conference – played to Bowie’s “Heroes” – showed just a glimpse of a man who new the importance of finding time to enjoy friendships and life.

-The loss felt by those at the conference was palpable, and personal and moving – and it was something everyone would have wanted for him to know.
+The loss felt by those at the conference was palpable, and personal and moving.
+And it was something everyone would have wanted for him to know.